uc-vision/taichi-splatting/README.md

 This work is largely derived off [Taichi 3D Gaussian Splatting](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting)

-Key differences are the rendering algorithm is decomposed into separate operations (projection, shading functions, tile mapping and rasterization) which can be combined in different ways in order to facilitate a more flexible use.
-Using the Taichi autodiff for a simpler implementation where possible.
+Key differences are the rendering algorithm is decomposed into separate operations (projection, shading functions, tile mapping and rasterization) which can be combined in different ways in order to facilitate a more flexible use, and gradients can be enabled on "all the things" as required for the application (and not when disabled, to save performance).

+Using the Taichi autodiff for a simpler implementation where possible (e.g. for projection, but not for the rasterization).

 Examples:
   * Projecting features for lifting 2D to 3D